tjdickerson/sacbooks/README.md

 I wanted to experiment with a go backend and a react front end on a project.
 This seemed to be a good candidate.
 The architecture here isn't necessarily a good way to set up a personal app.

+## TODO

+- Need to pull period data back with account data instead of it being a seperate query.
+Can easily get initial data and set AccountContext this way.